28 February 2019

 “Hurricane,” Erin said.

-“Rough Rider,” I said, and John instantly countered: “Dude, that would just make him harder than Chinese algebra!”
+“Rough Rider,” I said, and John instantly countered: “Dude, that would just make him harder than Chinese calculus!”

 “Easy,” Erin said.
-She waved across Levi’s puffy hair. “‘Communist’ would make him softer than Levi’s hair.”
+She waved across Levi’s puffy curled hair. “‘Communist’ would make him softer than Levi’s mop top.”

 She stole my punchline, but I was glad someone said it.
 When the laughter died down, I said, “I was thinking of using the climbing trip to write a memoir, sort of like Wild.”